doctrine/dbal/UPGRADE.md

 # Upgrade to 2.10

+## Deprecated `Doctrine\DBAL\Driver::getName()`

+Relying on the name of the driver is discouraged.
+For referencing the driver, use its class name.

 ## Deprecated usage of user-provided `PDO` instance

 The usage of user-provided `PDO` instance is deprecated.
 The known use cases are: